nuitrcs/examplejobs/matlab/basic_multi_node/readme.md

-For this example to work, you must first have a parallel profile set up.
-See the [Quest MATLAB Documentation](https://kb.northwestern.edu/quest-matlab).
-In the MATAB script (script1.m), you must change the name of the parallel profile to match a parallel profile that you have set up.
+For this example to work, you must first have a cluster profile set up.
+See the [Quest MATLAB Documentation](https://services.northwestern.edu/TDClient/30/Portal/KB/ArticleDet?ID=1548#multinode).

-You submit this job by running the `myjob.sh` script, not by using `sbatch`.
-You must make the `myjob.sh` script executable first:
+You submit this job by running the `submit_matlab_job_wrapper.sh` script, not by using `sbatch`.
+You must make the `submit_matlab_job_wrapper.sh` script executable first:

 ```
-chmod u+x myjob.sh
+chmod u+x submit_matlab_job_wrapper.sh
-./myjob.sh
+./submit_matlab_job_wrapper.sh
 ```

-MATLAB will use the parallel profile that's been set up to submit jobs for us.
+MATLAB will use the parallel profile that's been set up to submit the jobs for us.

 It will take a few minutes for your job to be submitted, but you can get information about it once it's started with

 ```
-showq -u your_netid
+squeue -u your_netid
 ```